 Photo credit: Dennis Kunkel Microscopy

-The lab welcomes Laura Frazier, a BBS rotation student, to the lab!!
-We're looking forward to having you in the group!
+The lab welcomes Laura Frazier, a BBS graduate student, and Gigi Uche Ike, a CHAMPS student, to the lab!!
+We're looking forward to having you both in the group!

 Check out Bibudha's First Reaction preview article in ACS Cent Sci!